 Hours: Daylight hours only

 Seasonality: Year-Round* (Exceptions apply during big game quota hunts)

 Union/Campbell counties • 24,444 acres

-Beaver and coyote may be taken on any hunt with weapon legal for that hunt.
+Beaver and coyote may be taken on any hunt with weapons legal for that hunt.

-Groundhog, fox and skunk may be taken on any small game hunt with weapon legal for that hunt.
+Groundhog, fox, and skunk may be taken on any small game hunt with weapons legal for that hunt.